PIP(1) PIP(1)

 for the given option.
 The argument numToGet should be set to the

-number of values to be retrieved, or to 0 if a variable number of
+number of values to be retrieved, or to 0 or -1 if a variable number

-entries is allowed.
-In the latter case, the functions will return the
+ignore extra ones.
+In either case, the functions will return the

-arraySize.
-The return value is 1 if the user did not enter the given
+in arraySize.
+The return value is 1 or 2 if the user did not enter

 integer*4 function PipGetInOutFile(option, nonOptArgNo, prompt,